AbAeterno8445/passive-skill-trees-DEV/docs/sidereal-update.md

 ##

 - **Arcane Obols**
-  - Arcane Obols are a new currency you can find as a frequent node reward in expeditions, or sometimes within expedition runs themselves after completing certain events: killing champions or bosses, clearing challenge rooms, fully helping a beggar (teleports away), opening non-regular chests and completing the boss rush.
+  - Arcane Obols are a new currency you can find as a frequent node reward in expeditions, or sometimes within expedition runs themselves after completing certain events: killing champions or bosses; clearing challenge rooms; fully helping a beggar (teleports away); opening non-regular chests; completing the boss rush.
   - Obols within a run take the form of purple coin pickups.
 Walking over them picks them up for the current character.
   - Each character has their own obol counter.